 As the vast majority of debt portfolio is denominated in HUF, or swap agreements are in place so that the loans payable are exposed to changes in HUF interest rates, the Group is mostly exposed to the HUF interest rate fluctuations for its financial liabilities.
 To control this interest rate risk, a combination of fixed and floating rate debt is used.
-Fixed interest-bearing debts (including loans swapped to fixed interest) made up 54% of the Group's total debt as of December 31, 2013 (2012: 69%).
+Fixed interest-bearing debts (including loans swapped to fixed interest and excluding loans swapped to floating interest) made up 54% of the Group's total debt as of December 31, 2013 (2012: 69%).